senzanome75/prompt-expander/README.md

 In my view **an initial expansion of the prompt should be the first task an Agent should perform**.
 Optimizing the initial prompt (with something Grammarly-like) could also help generate a better response.

-In addition to this, an Agent should extract as much information as possible from the input task such as: **geographics locations**, **ISO 639-1 language codes**, **URLs**, etc. for possible later use.
+In addition to this, an Agent should extract as much information as possible from the input task such as: **geographical locations**, **ISO 639-1 language codes**, **URLs**, etc. for possible later use.

 ---